Irys-xyz/query/README.md

 ## Imports

-Import the Irys Query package with:
+Import the Irys query package with:

 ```js
 import Query from "@irys/query";